WHAT IS THE DESC INITIATIVE?

 • Raising the collective awareness of member countries on recent trends observed on the use of fraudulent travel documents and immigration fraud;

-• Enhancing regional cooperation on combating irregular migration, including migrant smuggling and human trafficking, and other forms of transnational organized crime.
+• Enhancing regional cooperation on countering irregular migration, including migrant smuggling and human trafficking, and other forms of transnational organized crime.

 Annual ANDEX Meeting